For Gov378 or Gov380, please see instructions at the bottom of the page. For all non-POI courses (Gov108, Gov151, Gov214, Gov232, Gov366 or Gov372):

 The email is due by noon the day after the first day the course meets.
 If you do not submit an email, your request will not be considered.

 I will inform you via email after the first class meeting if you will be admitted to the course.
-I keep an active wait list in the event students drop the course in the early part of the drop/add period (up until the 3rd class meeting).
-However, I will not admit any additional students from the wait list once the class meets for the third time regardless of whether any additional spaces open up.
+I keep an active wait list in the event students drop the course in the early part of the drop/add period (up until the 3rd class meeting for classes that meet twice a week and after the first course meeting for classes that meet once a week).
+However, I will not admit any additional students from the wait list once the class meets for the third time (or second time for once a week courses) regardless of whether any additional spaces open up.

 Please note: In compliance with University regulations, class attendance will not be considered as part of the “add” admission decision.
 The only item I use to determine admission is the completed wait list information specified above.
 In general, Wesleyan government professors have been able to get 1 or 2 students into upper division courses off the wait list.

-For GOVT380: You should first submit an enrollment request through your electronic portfolio.
-To have your POI request considered, please send me the following information in the text of an email with the subject line “Govt380 POI request.”
+For GOV380: You should first submit an enrollment request through your electronic portfolio.
+To have your POI request considered, please send me the following information in the text of an email with the subject line “Gov380 POI request.”

 2. Year and major